skyrim-multiplayer/skyrim-platform/README.md

 After doing these steps you would see that dev_service restarts your game automatically every time you compile Skyrim Platform.

 <!-- USAGE EXAMPLES -->
-## Usage
+## Real World Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Since Skyrim Platform is built as a part of the [Skyrim Multiplayer](https://skymp.io) project, [skymp5-client](https://github.com/skyrim-multiplayer/skymp5-client) is built in top of this tool.
+It's an open-source project so you are free to investigate.
+A good example of self-contained system is in the [worldCleaner.ts](https://github.com/skyrim-multiplayer/skymp5-client/blob/6013e4f8c28a8cb8621a2b5543037b63164dfd7a/src/front/worldCleaner.ts)

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more information, please refer to the [Documentation](https://pospelovlm.gitbook.io/skyrim-multiplayer-docs/docs_skyrim_platform)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/skyrim-multiplayer/skyrim-platform/issues) for a list of proposed features (and known issues).